consinhu/Home/README.md

 # Welcome to Consin's IT Professional Portfolio

-Hi there, I'm Consin Hu, a senior at Rutgers University and an aspiring IT professional with concentrations and interests in various IT-related fields such as cybersecurity, database management, IT support, cloud computing, and more!
-I will be using this page to link my projects as I go so I can share my skills, accomplishments, and other miscellaneous tech things I spend my time on👾
+Hi there, I'm Consin Hu.
+I am a senior at Rutgers University as well as an aspiring IT professional with concentrations and interests in various IT-related fields such as cybersecurity, database management, IT support, cloud computing, and more!
+I will be using this page to link my projects as I go so I can share my skills, accomplishments, and other miscellaneous tech things I like to spend my time on👾

 <h2>👩‍💻 Cybersecurity Projects</h2>